Yord/shargs/CONTRIBUTING.md

 ### Getting Help

-**For support or usage questions like “how do I do X with pixie and “my code doesn't work”, please search and ask on [StackOverflow with a `pxi-args` tag][so-pxi-args] first.**
+**For support or usage questions like “how do I do X with pixie and “my code doesn't work”, please search and ask on [StackOverflow with a `shargs` tag][so-shargs] first.**

 We ask you to do this because StackOverflow does a much better job at keeping popular questions visible.
 Unfortunately good answers get lost and outdated on GitHub.